 The State Plumbing Board regulates plumbing contractors, and the State Electrical Board regulates electrical contractors.

 General contractors are typically not regulated by a state agency but by local governments.
-Therefore, a general contractor would need to get a license in every locale he/she is doing work in.
+Therefore, you would need to get a license in every locale you are doing work in.
 For example:

 Aspen | City of Aspen Building Department |